quantenschaum/nautical_almanac/README.md

 `nautical-almanac.tex.j2` produces LaTeX source code that can further be compiled into a PDF.
 This is essentially the same output as [SkyAlmanac](https://github.com/aendie/SkyAlmanac-Py3) produces and should contain all necessary information as in the official almanacs.
 It contains

 - Chart of the sky (taken from [SkyAlmanac](https://github.com/aendie/SkyAlmanac-Py3))
-- Plots of equation of time and meridian passages of the sun and the planets
+- Plots of equation of time and meridian passages of the Sun and the planets
 - Arc to Time conversion table
 - Altitude correction tables (values from commercial almanac or by [formula](https://en.wikipedia.org/wiki/Atmospheric_refraction#Calculating_refraction))
 - Index to selected stars